(read time: < 4 mins)

 Initially AB was very sick after her infection and spinal surgery.
 She had been left developing this infection for almost 2 weeks before she was transferred to a neurosurgical centre for surgery.

 After a period in ICU, prolonged confusion and sepsis, she awoke unable to stand or walk.
 This had a very detrimental effect on her mental health and initially AB was not interested in an investigation into her treatment.
-However, her husband and daughter were so angered by the treatment she had suffered that they instructed Stewarts to investigate.
+However, her husband and daughter were so angered by the treatment she had experienced that they instructed Stewarts to investigate.
 They were the driving force behind pursuing a claim due to their recognition that a successful claim would bring financial security for AB’s care needs.
 The husband had a Power of Attorney and provided instructions to Amy Fielding, a senior associate in our Clinical Negligence team.

 Further surgery and rehabilitation